Sandy Denny: Death

 At some unknown point during the first half of April 1978, Denny suffered yet another major fall at her home in Byfield.
 On 13 April, concerned about his wife's erratic behaviour and fearing for his daughter's safety, Trevor Lucas left the UK and returned to his native Australia with their child, leaving Denny without telling her.
 He sold their Austin Princess car in order to raise funds for the journey.

-On discovering Lucas' departure, Denny went to stay at the home of her friend Miranda Ward.
+On discovering Lucas's departure, Denny went to stay at the home of her friend Miranda Ward.
 During this time, Denny apparently set up an appointment to speak with a doctor about her headaches, and also intended to get advice about her alcohol addiction.
 At some point after 8 am on 17 April, Denny fell into a coma.
-Ward was out of the house at the time, and had asked her friend Jon Cole (of the band The Movies) to check in on Denny.
+Ward was out of the house at the time, and had asked her friend Jon Cole (of the band the Movies) to check in on Denny.
 Cole entered the home at 3 pm, and found Denny unconscious at the foot of the staircase which led to the second floor of the house.
 She was rushed by ambulance to Queen Mary's Hospital in nearby Roehampton.

 On 19 April, she was transferred to Atkinson Morley Hospital in Wimbledon.
 After receiving news that Denny was in a coma, Lucas returned from Australia.
 Doctors informed him that Denny was effectively brain-dead and her condition would not improve.
 She died on 21 April 1978 without regaining consciousness.
 Her death was ruled to be the result of a traumatic mid-brain haemorrhage and blunt force trauma to her head.
 She was 31 years old.